-An AIO is generally viewed as a diaper that needs nothing else and is very similar to a disposable.
-The soaker is either sewn internally or externally (referred to as a quick dry soaker) and can close with snaps or Velcro (Velcro is a trademark but there are two other similar products: aplix (softer, long life, doesn’t roll in like touchtape can) or touchtape (stronger stick and available in a variety of colors) ).
+An all in one is generally viewed as a diaper that needs nothing else and is most similar to a disposable.
+The soaker (or insert) is either sewn internally (on all four sides) or externally (referred to as a quick dry soaker) and can close with snaps or Velcro (Velcro is a trademark but there are two other similar products: aplix (softer, long life, doesn’t roll in like touchtape can) or touchtape (stronger stick and available in a variety of colors).

 An AIO does not require a cover as it is already there.
 The outer is made of waterproof TPU (heat sealed and often softer and more pliable) or PUL (chemically sealed).
-An AIO with an internal soaker will have a longer drying time because the air cannot circulate around the hidden material.
+An AIO with a sewn in soaker will have a longer drying time because the air cannot circulate as well around the hidden material.

-An AI2 has a snap in or lay in soaker .
 The name All in Two arose from the ability to get two uses out of each diaper but people can often get more.
 When your child pees, theoretically you can remove the soaker and replace it with another if the shell did not get wet or soiled with poo.
 People can often get even more than two uses out of a AI2 cover.

 Fitted diapers can be made from cotton, hemp, fleece, velour, bamboo, knits, various types of terry cloth, kitchen towels, old t-shirts, sweatshirts and many other scrap fabrics you may have laying around.
 Hemp blends and bamboo blends are you most absorbent option and will also be on the more expensive side.
 They are great as an overnight option.
 Cotton is super affordable but not as absorbent making it better for day use.

 You will undoubtedly stumble upon fitted cloth diapers and ask yourself the same question everyone asks at one time or another, “why are fitteds so expensive and cute when you just have to cover them up?”
-Many factors go into the answer but just think of it like a good wine or expensive pair of shoes…you often get what you pay for.
+They are multiple layers.
+That means more fabric and time to put together.
+They are more absorbent because of that and that is also why they aren’t cheap.

 Prefolds generally come in three sizes-